Add / Drop Courses

 The deadlines to drop courses without academic penalty are quickly approaching:

-- For first-term half courses and first-term full courses, this date is November 12 2020
+- For first-term half courses and first-term full courses, this date is November 13 2023 (extended date)

 Why do these dates matter?

-The date that you drop a course impacts how that course appears on your academic record:
+The date that you drop a course affects how that course appears on your academic record:

 - If you drop a course between the add and drop deadline, the course is recorded as a WDN (withdrawn without academic penalty).

-This means that if you drop a full-year course on November 10, your record will show the course as being WDN, but if drop the course on December 1, your record will show a grade of F for that course.
+This means that if you drop a full-year course on November 10, your record will show the course as being WDN; however, if you drop the course on December 1, your record will show a grade of F for that course.
 Exceptions may be made if there are compelling medical or compassionate grounds that can be documented.

-An F is given a value of 40% for calculation purposes, and so it which will affect your progression average.
+An F is given a value of 40% for calculation purposes, so it will affect your progression average.
 Courses that are WDN do not impact your progression average.

 Should I drop a course?